Hibiscus acetosella: Characteristics

 The foliage of cranberry hibiscus is similar to that of the Japanese maple.
 It has dicot leaves which vary in shape from 3-5-lobed to un-lobed or undivided in the upper leaves of the plant and are generally the size of a small child's hand, about 10×10 cm.
 They tend to be alternate, simple, and deeply cut with crenate or jagged edges.
 Leaf color is observed as a dark maroon to a patchy red/green appearance.
 Stipules are linear, measured approximately 1.5 cm in length.
 Both stems and petioles (3–11 cm in length) are smooth or generally free from hair.
-Acetosella is further divided into a section called Furcaria, which is a group of approximately 100 species that have non-fleshy calyx or sepals.
 The sepals contain 10 veins, 5 of which run to the apices of the segments; the other 5 run to the sinuses.
 Stems tend to be variegated.
 Flowers are solitary and sit atop a 1 cm long pedicel.
 They vary in color and are most often the dark maroon that is characteristic of the foliage with darker vein-like markings.
 Flowers are rarely yellow in color and are about 5 cm {2 inches} deep.
 Each flower contains numerous stamens at about 2 cm in length.
 The cranberry hibiscus is hermaphroditic and is thought to be self-pollinating.
 It produces seeds that are reniform and dark brown with dimensions of 3×2.5 mm.

+Taxonomy

+Hibiscus acetosella is placed within Hibiscus section Furcaria, which is a group of approximately 100 species.